Promoting Research and Education in System Reliability and Information Security Through a Multi-Disciplinary Approach.

 Cybersecurity is a daily concern in our personal and professional lives.
 When you go online, whether it’s to shop, connect with friends and colleagues, or access an account, you worry about who might be tracking you or breaking into your files.
 But, cybercrime isn’t just an individual concern, nor does it only affect first-world countries like Australia, Canada, and the US.
 Recently, a major news organization announced that cybersecurity was the biggest threat to the world economy.
 Between machine learning cyber attacks, ransomware, attacks through IoT, infrastructure hacking, email phishing or anti-virus malware, attacks on our most sensitive information are being created and unleashed every day.

-The Center, hosted under the Hariri Institute for Computing, draws on the expertise of 22 faculty and over 100 graduate students from the College of Arts and Sciences, the College of Engineering, Questrom School of Business, and Metropolitan College, and provides opportunities for faculty and students from diverse fields to collaborate on interdisciplinary research problems, create new knowledge, and develop innovative multidisciplinary curricula.
-Current research areas include cryptology, network and software security, software safety, economic and game-theoretic approaches to Internet computing, data base security, robust monitoring, fair and secure file sharing, among others.
+The Center for Reliable Information Systems and Cyber Security (RISCS), which is a center at the Hariri Institute for Computing at Boston University, promotes and coordinates research and education in system reliability and information security by emphasizing a multidisciplinary approach that includes fields as diverse as reliable and secure computations, engineering, economics, ethics, and law.
+RISCS draws on the expertise of 22 faculty and over 100 graduate students from the College of Arts and Sciences, the College of Engineering, Questrom School of Business, and Metropolitan College, and provides opportunities for faculty and students from diverse fields to collaborate on interdisciplinary research problems, create new knowledge, and develop innovative multidisciplinary curricula.
+Additionally, RISCS supports the BU Security Group, which does research in cryptography and network security within the Department of Computer Science.